Skip to Main Content

 Where Plant-Based Cooking Drops the Performance

 That is a meaningful editorial position for a small Rhode Island town, not a consolation prize.
-Bristol is a historic harbour community on Narragansett Bay, home to one of the longest-running Fourth of July parades in the country and a culinary scene that leans heavily toward traditional New England seafood.
+Bristol is a harbour community on Narragansett Bay with a dining scene that leans toward traditional New England seafood.
 A restaurant that insists on 100% plant-based food, with no nuts and a generous gluten-free programme, is working against the grain of local expectation rather than with it.

 Chef Peter Carvelli and the Think Vegetables Philosophy